FoyerSociety/GFS-KivyMD/README.md

 # GFS
-  Desktop application using Python Kivy, Kivymd
+  Desktop application using Kivy and Kivymd

 ## Installation des dependances